akhil1508/learn/programming-languages/Elixir/learn-elixir-part-ii.md

 ## Curriculum

 ### Prerequisites
-This course assumes that you have command over basic Elixir syntax or have taken the Roadmap to [Elixir Part I]()
+This course assumes that you have good command over basic Elixir syntax or have taken the Roadmap to [Elixir Part I]()

-## Enum and Streams
+## Enums and Streams
-Enumerables are datab types w1hich map a value to a key.
-Two enumeables which we have used in the past are maps and lists.
+Enumerables are data types which map a value to a key.
+Two enumerables that we have used in the past are maps and lists.
 The **Enum** module lets  perform various operations such as sort, group and filter amonng others.

 |Concept | Resource | Prerequisite |
 |-----| ----|----------|